Bilkouristas/DevSecOps-toolcha1n/README.md

 _Optional_
-- cmd options: You can use additional command line rules in the basic scan.
+- _cmd options_: You can use additional command line rules in the basic scan.
 Check this manual for more options 'https://www.zaproxy.org/docs/docker/baseline-scan/'.
 In our example we use -a include the alpha passive scan rules as well, -j to use the Ajax spider in addition to the traditional one, -P 8090 specify listen port of zap proxy
-- rules.tsv: You can create a rules.tsv config file that can change any rules to FAIL or IGNORE
+- _rules.tsv_: You can create a rules.tsv config file that can change any rules to FAIL or IGNORE
 ```json
 10035	IGNORE	(Strict-Transport-Security Header Not Set)
 10098	IGNORE	(Cross-Domain Misconfiguration)